kengoy/wordle-clone/README.md

 `FLASK_DEBUG=1 flask run --host=127.0.0.1`

 The dev server should accessible on http://127.0.0.1:5000.
-The local Wordle-API server is allowing ('Access-Control-Allow-Origin', '\*') and http access for local development purpose.
+The customized Wordle-API server is allowing ('Access-Control-Allow-Origin', '\*') and http access for local development purpose.

-On another terminal, run the Wordle Clone app with the following commands.
+On another terminal, run this Wordle Clone app with the following commands.

-`cd wordle-clone`

 `npm install`